-SLB recorded charges and credits during the first six months of 2024 and 2023.
+SLB recorded charges and credits during the first six nine months of 2024 and the first quarter of 2023.
 These charges and credits, which are summarized below, are more fully described in Note 2 to the Consolidated Financial Statements.
-SLB did not record any charges or credits during the second quarter of 2023.
+SLB did not record any charges or credits during the second quarter and third quarters of 2023.